kiranbele11/Generative-AI-with-Large-Language-Models/README.md

 ![Building Generative Applications](https://github.com/user-attachments/assets/b35f5d88-2fde-4ada-9e82-e2f7714d869d)

 # Technologies and Concepts Covered
--Generative AI
+- Generative AI

--Large Language Models (LLMs)
+- Large Language Models (LLMs)

--Transformer Architecture
+- Transformer Architecture

--Model Pre-Training and Fine-Tuning
+- Model Pre-Training and Fine-Tuning

--Parameter-Efficient Fine-Tuning (PEFT)
+- Parameter-Efficient Fine-Tuning (PEFT)

--Reinforcement Learning with Human Feedback (RLHF)
+- Reinforcement Learning with Human Feedback (RLHF)

--Chain-of-Thought Prompting
+- Chain-of-Thought Prompting

--Scaling Laws for LLMs
+- Scaling Laws for LLMs

 # Why This Matters
 This specialization has equipped me with the skills to:

--Design and optimize LLM-based solutions for real-world applications.
+- Design and optimize LLM-based solutions for real-world applications.

--Fine-tune models efficiently using advanced techniques like PEFT.
+- Fine-tune models efficiently using advanced techniques like PEFT.

--Leverage RLHF to align AI systems with human values and improve performance.
+- Leverage RLHF to align AI systems with human values and improve performance.

--Overcome challenges like catastrophic forgetting and knowledge cut-offs.
+- Overcome challenges like catastrophic forgetting and knowledge cut-offs.

 # Next Steps
--I’m excited to apply these learnings to build innovative AI-powered applications and contribute to the growing field of Generative AI.
+- I’m excited to apply these learnings to build innovative AI-powered applications and contribute to the growing field of Generative AI.
 Let’s connect and explore how we can collaborate on cutting-edge AI projects!